How to File a Kentucky LLC or Corporation Amendment

 • A statement about whether managers or members will manage the LLC

 If you’re running a professional or nonprofit LLC, you may be required to provide additional information.
 If you don’t want your LLC to exist in perpetuity, you can include an LLC dissolution date.
-While not required, you can also include information in your Articles of Organization that you would normally include in an Operating Agreement.
+While not required, you can also include information in your Articles of Organization that you would normally include in an operating agreement.

 Step 2: Identify and gather the information you need to amend

 To file an amendment in Kentucky, you’ll need to file the Articles of Amendment.
 This form lets you make a variety of changes, including your business name, your management structure, or even the provisions you added on your own.
-In short, if a change is permissible by law, you can make it using the Articles of Amendment.

-This form also asks for information about the vote that approved your amendment and the date each amendment was adopted, so be sure you have that information on hand as well.
+This form also asks for information about the vote that approved your amendment and the date each amendment was adopted, so be sure you have that information on hand, as well.

 Why should I update my Articles of Organization?

 Keeping your business compliant with state business regulations helps it maintain its entitlement to all of its legal benefits.
 When you file your entity as a legal LLC in Kentucky, all information included in your filing becomes public knowledge.
 If your information changes but you don’t update it, the public may not have accurate contact information.
-Any changes in your registered agent should be reported as well since they are responsible for receiving service of process and other important communications on behalf of your business.

 Are there penalties if I don’t?

-Running an LLC can bring you lots of financial benefits and protect you from personal liabilities if you have a business issue.
+Running an LLC can bring you financial benefits and protect you from personal liabilities if you have a business issue.
 You don’t want to lose these perks by failing to comply with legal requirements.
-You need to amend your Articles of Organization not only to stay compliant with state law, but to also keep your business up to date and visible to the public.
+You need to amend your Articles of Organization not only to stay compliant with state law but also to keep your business up to date and visible to the public.
+If you don’t update your information, your customers or clients might not know how to reach you.

 Step 3: File your Articles of Amendment with the Kentucky Secretary of State

-Now it’s time to file your paperwork.
-To get started, you’ll need to download the Articles of Amendment (Limited Liability Company) form from the Secretary of State’s website.
-Then you’ll fill it out with all the information you gathered in Step 2.
-You can submit your completed filing with the Secretary of State by mail or dropping it off in person.
+If you want to go the paper route, you’ll need to download the Articles of Amendment (Limited Liability Company) form from the Secretary of State’s website.
+Then, you’ll fill it out with all the information you gathered in Step 2.
+You can submit your completed filing with the Secretary of State by mail or by dropping it off in person.
+Once your amendment is approved by the commonwealth, you’ll also need to file a copy with your local county clerk’s office.

 At the time of this writing, there’s a $40 fee for this filing.
 Once the form is processed, your amendment will go into effect.